 Arizona Christian University is approved by the National Council for State Authorization Reciprocity Agreements (NC-SARA) as a SARA member institution (http://nc-sara.org).
 The University has reciprocity with other SARA states for its distance education programs.
 Please visit the NC-SARA website for the most current list of states that participate in SARA.
-Online students residing in a SARA state may appeal a complaint to the Arizona SARA Council (AZ SARA) for review after exhausting the institution’s internal complaint process.
+Distance Education students residing in a SARA state may appeal a complaint to the Arizona SARA Council (AZ SARA) for review after exhausting the institution’s internal complaint process.
 SARA complaints must first be submitted internally for resolution through the University’s Academic Center.
 The Arizona SARA Council will not review complaints regarding student grades or student code of conduct violations.
 For more information visit the AZ SARA Council website (http://azsara.arizona.edu).

 To file a complaint against an Arizona SARA Council-approved institution, you must meet the following requirements: